nkusla/dotfiles/.github/README.md

+# My dotfiles

+Just my dotfiles.
+Nothing special...

-# Setup
+## Setup

-Bare git repository for dotfiles can be created by following these commands:
+Repository is intended to be setup as `bare` git repository.
+This can be done by following these commands:

 ```
 cd $HOME